 Clusters can be upgraded without downtime.
 The procedure is essentially the same as for a single instance, but repeated for all cluster nodes.
 We recommend the following procedure:

 Update only one node at a time.
 Wait for a node to start and join the cluster before you move on to the next node.

 Upgrade your master nodes first (We always recommend using dedicated master nodes)

 Upgrade all other nodes.
 If you run a combination of back-end and front-end nodes, we recommend upgrading the back-end nodes before you move on to the front-end nodes.

-When upgrading to new minor versions of Enonic XP, there may also be new versions of standard apps available.
+When upgrading to new feature versions of Enonic XP, new versions of standard apps may also be available.

-After upgrading XP, check for new versions of your applications from Enonic market.
-Update your apps to use the most resent version!
+After upgrading XP, check for new versions of your installed applications from Enonic market.
+We generally always recommend updating your apps to the latest version!

 v7.2 is fully backward compatible with v7.1 and v7.0.

 |This version includes new "Audit logger" feature that requires a new repository.
 The repository will be created automatically during the upgrade process.|

 This guide focuses on completing an upgrade with zero downtime, and requires you to set up production environment on XP7 in parallel with existing 6.15 environment.
 Carefully follow the below steps to upgrade your instance: